vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Hivebrain-2005.md

 ### Step 2.1.
 Mass-remove "start Z80" command

-Since Sonic 1 Hivebrain 2005 disassembly doesn't use macros for common operations like start/stop Z80, we have to manually find instructions that implement them throught the code.
+Since Sonic 1 Hivebrain 2005 disassembly doesn't use macros for common operations like start/stop Z80, we have to manually find instructions that implement them through the code.

 In case of "start Z80" command, the code responsible for this operation always looks like this: